AaronGr767/Rich-Web-App/Lab5/answers.md

   margin: 15px
 }
 ```

 --Problem 5 : Detail how the browser loads and bootstraps a rich web application from an initial URL.

+First, the user navigates to a URL in their browser of choice.
+The browser then navigates to the Domain Name Service (DNS) which essentially serves as an address book that tells where the website is.
+The browser then makes a TCP/IP connection to the server IP address and designated port for the website's URL.
+These protocols basically function to tell the browser where the files to load the website are located in the server.
+An application server (or HTTP proxy) is listening at the server IP address and accepts the browser connection.
+The browser is now able to send a HTTP request over the open TCP/IP connection.
+The application server then parses this HTTP request and responds accordingly back over the same connection, delivering the content required.